ethereum-optimism/optimism/specs/derivation.md

 Unknown versions make the batch invalid (it must be ignored by the rollup node), as do malformed contents.

+The `epoch_number` and the `timestamp` must also respect the constraints listed in the [Batch Buffering][batch-buffering] section, otherwise the batch is considered invalid.

 ------------------------------------------------------------------------------------------------------------------------

 # Architecture